-Email laura.beasley@archaeologists.net Laura is responsible for dealing with general administration tasks in the day-to-day running of the Institute, and to coordinate the annual cycle of subscriptions - including the sending of subscription renewals, reminders and processing payments.
-Laura also works with our member services coordinators dealing with member enquiries and helping deliver ClfA's core functions.
+Email laura.beasley@archaeologists.net Laura is responsible for dealing with administration tasks in the day-today running of the institute, and to coordinate the annual cycle of subscriptions - including sending subscription renewals, reminders and processing payments.
+Laura also works with ClfA's Senior Membership Services Coordinators dealing with member enquiries and helping deliver ClfA's core functions.
 Contact Laura for subscription payment queries.